-We want to get people interested in and passionate about the things happening in their locality to a degree that moves them – journalism tools in hand – to report.
+We want to get people interested in and passionate about life in their locality to a degree that moves them – journalism tools in hand – to report.
 Every aspect of The Journalism Lab is animated by the belief that regular people not only can do this work, but that they should do it.

 According to research by the Pew Research Center, newsroom jobs across America dropped 26 percent between 2008 and 2018.
 Since then, a quarter of all US newspapers have experienced additional layoffs.
 Who is left to inform our communities?
 To keep track of those in power?